-To say that Microsoft Office 365 email is essential for your business is an understatement in itself.
-It is crucial that as the IT Admin, you protect business-critical email with Office 365 backup.
-This ensures that you can quickly recover lost or deleted emails, Office 365 data, and transfer mailbox contents from exiting employees to new ones.
+To say that Microsoft 365 email is essential for your business is an understatement in itself.
+It is crucial that as the IT Admin, you protect business-critical email with Microsoft 365 backup.
+This ensures that you can quickly recover lost or deleted emails, Microsoft 365 data, and transfer mailbox contents from exiting employees to new ones.
 More significantly, Microsoft 365 (Office 365) backup guarantees quick disaster recovery from malware or ransomware.
 All the more important, given the security vulnerabilities of the increasingly remote workforce.
-Here are pointers to backup and recover Office 365 mail:
+Here are pointers to backup and recover Microsoft 365 mail:

-How to Backup and Recover Microsoft Office 365 Mail?
+How to Backup and Recover Microsoft 365 Mail?

-- Native Archival Options For Microsoft Office 365 Email
+- Native Archival Options For Microsoft 365 Email

-- Native Recovery Options For Microsoft Office 365 Email
+- Native Recovery Options For Microsoft 365 Email

-- Limitations of Native Microsoft Office 365 Archival and Recovery
+- Limitations of Native Microsoft 365 Archival and Recovery

-- Backup and Recover Microsoft Office 365 Mail: Automated, Unlimited, and Easy
+- Backup and Recover Microsoft 365 Mail: Automated, Unlimited, and Easy

 Mailbox retention policies